Travelling with dogs is highly rewarding for both yourself and your pooch.

 5. Poop bags

 As can be expected, you’re going to want lots of poop bags with you.
-I’d suggest taking a full roll with you as they’re light and don’t take up much space in your luggage or backpack.
+We’d suggest taking a full roll with you as they’re light and don’t take up much space in your luggage or backpack.

 Food & Drink